-Istanbul has the famous Bosphorus Strait used as the dividing line between Europe and Asia.
-The city is divided almost right down the middle between the European and Asia Continents, so the city of Istanbul sits between two continents.
-Many consider Istanbul a transcontinental city that is straddled on two different continents.
+Istanbul has the famous Bosphorus Strait, which is used as the dividing line between Europe and Asia.
+The city is divided almost right down the middle between the European and Asia Continents, so Istanbul sits between two continents.
+Many consider Istanbul a transcontinental city that is straddled by two different continents.

 Istanbul is the only city globally that is spread over two continents.
-With the Bosphorus strait acting as the dividing line between Europe and Asia, Istanbul is a city with two parts; one is within the Asian continent and the other in the European continent.
-The Strait of Bosphorus has an inlet known as the Golden horn that further divides the European side of Istanbul into northern and southern halves.
+With the Bosphorus Strait acting as the dividing line between Europe and Asia, Istanbul is a city with two parts; one is within the Asian continent, and the other is in the European continent.
+The Strait of Bosphorus has an inlet known as the Golden Horn that further divides the European side of Istanbul into northern and southern halves.

 Turkey also has the Sea of Marmara, a sea located entirely within Turkey’s borders.

 Turkey and Europe

 Even though Istanbul is split between Asia and Europe, the country of Turkey is considered by some to be European and not Middle Eastern.
 Some consider Turkey to be European because the Bosphorus Strait goes right through Istanbul, which separates Europe and Western Asia.